The Layoff Lady

 A Harsh Truth About Job Searching

-Job searching is hard.
-One of the things that makes it particularly challenging is that you can't actually control when you will get a new job.
+Whether you are employed and searching for a role that is a better match or in a post-layoff career transition, job searching has many challenges.
+Perhaps the most frustrating part is that you can't control when you will get a new job.
 The whole process takes as long as it takes.
-To make all of that waiting bearable, it's helpful to focus on the aspects of your job search you can control.
+To make the waiting and uncertainty more bearable, focusing on the aspects of your job search you can control is helpful.

 Measuring Success